Krebs cycle is also known as CITRIC ACID CYCLE or Tricarboxylic acid cycle (TCA).

 I = ISOCITRATE

 SUCROSE = SUCCINATE

 Just remember this if you remember this then you learned almost the whole Krebs cycle.

 Okay, let’s see, and let’s start the steps of Kreb’s cycle.

-In the second step (First step of the proper Kreb cycle), the Acetyl CoA (2 carbon compound)
+In the second step (The first step of the proper Kreb cycle), the Acetyl CoA (2-carbon compound)

-with oxaloacetate (4-Carbon compound) are condensed together to form citrate (6 carbon compounds) and CoA is removed from it by citrate synthase enzyme.
+with oxaloacetate (4-Carbon compound) are condensed together to form citrate (6-carbon compound) and CoA is removed from it by citrate synthase enzyme.